Educating Scotland - The Foundations of Excellence

 - Achieving Equity: ensuring every child has the same opportunity to succeed, with a particular focus on closing the poverty-related attainment gap

 We want Scottish education to deliver both excellence in terms of ensuring children and young people acquire a broad range of skills and capacities at the highest levels, whilst also delivering equity so that every child and young person should thrive and have the best opportunity to succeed regardless of their social circumstances or additional needs.
-We know that this is an endeavor shared by many countries around the world, and we are continually seeking opportunities to share approaches which are proven to work with our colleagues in different countries.
+We know that this is an endeavour shared by many countries around the world, and we are continually seeking opportunities to share approaches which are proven to work with our colleagues in different countries.
 We have a new partnership with the Education Endowment Fund, where Scottish teachers can contribute to and access advice on strategies and interventions which are proven to work to help to reduce the poverty-related attainment gap.
 This is part of our National Improvement Hub, where teachers can share examples of good practice from across the country.
 The Scottish Attainment Challenge is a flagship programme to drive efforts to close the poverty-related attainment gap in literacy, numeracy and health and wellbeing.
 The three key strands of the programme are: leadership, learning and teaching and families and communities.

 The National Improvement Framework for education in Scotland is designed to help us deliver the twin aims of excellence and equity; galvanising efforts and aligning our collective improvement activities across all partners in the education system to address our key priorities.
 The priorities for 2018 are: